 AI experimentation

 GitHub Copilot in VS Code

-Working in the public sector using the .GOV Prototype Kit, Ive experimented with using copilot to help me tidy up code, find label inconsistencies and help with dynamic routing.
+Working in the public sector using the .GOV Prototype Kit, Ive experimented with using copilot to help me tidy up messy code, find label inconsistencies and help with dynamic routing.

+AI experimentation